-10. Variation and revocation of Scheme:
+10. Variation and revocation of Scheme :

-- (1) The State Government by notification in the official gazette amend alter or very the scheme made by it for the purpose of more effective implementation of the Scheme having regard to any special condition obtaining in the State and for confering additional benefits to the Construction Workers. - (2) Such amendments, alterations or variations of the Scheme may be effected in conculstation with the Central Construction Labour Board and the State Construction Labour Board. - (3) Pending the formulation and final publication of the scheme by the State Government, the provisions of the model scheme in Schedule I shall be applicable in that State.
+(1) The appropriate Government may, by notification in the official gazette, amend alter or vary the scheme made by it for the purpose of more effective implementation of the Scheme having regard to any special condition obtaining in the State and/or for conferring additional benefits to the construction workers.

+(2) Such amendments, alterations or variations of the Scheme may be effected in consultation with the Central Government and the State Construction Labour Board.

+(3) Pending the formulation and final publication of the scheme by the State Government, the provisions of the model scheme in Schedule I shall be applicable in that State.

-11. Functions of the Boards:
+11. Functions of the Boards :

-- (1) The Central Construction Labour Board shall be a co-ordinating the advisory body without executive functions and the entire expenditure of the running of the Central Board shall be borne by the Central Government. - (2) The Construction Labour Boards set up in a State and or a Union Territory shall be responsible for administering the scheme and shall exetcise such powers and perform such functions as may be conferred on it by the Scheme. - (3) The tripartite bodies set up under sub-section 8 shall likewise be responsible for administering the Scheme in their respective areas. - (4) No decision of the Boards which is adverse to the interests of construction workers generally shall be implemented except with the concurrence of the representatives of the workers on the concerned Board.
+(1) The Central Construction Labour Board shall be a co-ordinating and advisory body without executive functions and the entire expenditure of the Central Board shall be borne by the Central Government.

+(2) The Construction Labour Boards set up in a State or in a Union Territory shall be responsible for administering the schemes and shall exercise such powers and perform such functions as may be conferred on them by the schemes.
+(3) The tripartite bodies set up under sub-section of section 8 shall likewise be responsible for administering the Schemes in their respective areas.

+(4) No decision of a Board which is adverse to the interests of construction workers shall generally be implemented except with the concurrence of the representatives of the workers on the concerned Board.

-CHAPTER - III
+CHAPTER III

-RESOLUTION BODIES AND THEIR CONSTITUTION
+DISPUTE RESOLUTION BODIES AND THEIR CONSTITUTION